 How to Use Glucosamine: Supplement Types & Dosages

-Today, glucosamine can be found in several supplemental forms: (10)
+Glucosamine supplements can be found in several forms, including:

 - glucosamine hydrochloride

-Below are recommended dosage instructions for adults taking glucosamine:
+Below are recommended oral glucosamine dosage instructions for adults:

 - For improving joint health and lowering joint pain: 1,500 milligrams taken once daily (or 500 milligrams taken in three divided doses).
 You can use glucosamine in combination with other anti-inflammatory supplements, including turmeric and omega-3 fatty acids.